-Maricopa Consortium members shall each hold at least two public hearings concerning the Consolidated Plan in addition to surveys, consultation, and other methods to solicit input desired by members.
-The first hearing shall be held during Consolidated Plan formulation and preparation, while the second shall be held once a draft Consolidated Plan has been completed and during the 30-day public comment period.
-One or both of the public hearings to be conducted by Maricopa Consortium members shall include the following items:
+Maricopa County Consortium members shall each hold at least one public hearing concerning the Consolidated Plan in addition to surveys, consultation, and other methods to solicit input desired by members as required by 24 CFR 91.105 (e)(ii).
+The public hearing will be held during the development and preparation of the Consolidated Plan, and before publishing the plan for the 30-day public comment period.
+The public hearing to be conducted by Maricopa County Consortium members shall include the following items:

-- The amount of CDBG, ESG, and HOME resources anticipated to be made available within member jurisdictions on a program year basis, and the eligible range of activities that may be undertaken concerning such federal programs. - The amount of CDBG, ESG, and HOME resources anticipated to benefit income qualified persons residing within member jurisdictions on a program year basis. - Plans by Maricopa Consortium members to minimize the displacement of persons from the intended uses of CDBG, ESG, and HOME resources anticipated to be invested during any given fiscal year. - Perspectives on priorities and housing and community development needs in each Maricopa Consortium member jurisdiction. - Proposed strategies and actions for affirmatively furthering fair housing. - Other aspects of the Consolidated Plan as applicable.
+- The amount of CDBG, ESG, and HOME resources anticipated to be made available within member jurisdictions on a program year basis, and the eligible range of activities that may be undertaken concerning such federal programs. - The amount of CDBG, ESG, and HOME resources anticipated to benefit income qualified persons residing within member jurisdictions on a program year basis.

+- Plans by Maricopa County Consortium members to minimize the displacement of persons from the intended uses of CDBG, ESG, and HOME resources anticipated to be invested during any given fiscal year. - Perspectives on priorities and housing and community development needs in each Maricopa County Consortium member jurisdiction. - Proposed strategies and actions for affirmatively furthering fair housing. - Other aspects of the Consolidated Plan as applicable.